CaoHoaiTan/CaoHoaiTan/README.md

 <!-- quote_start -->
-_**"When the mind is calm, how quickly, how smoothly, how beautifully you will perceive everything."**_
+_**"In any moment of decision, the best thing you can do is the right thing.
+The worst thing you can do is nothing."**_

-— Paramahansa Yogananda
+— Theodore Roosevelt
 <!-- quote_end -->

 <br>